pinkcommodity/effintasty/README.md

 Where `rose.jpg` is the image you want to change formats for and `rose.png` is the image name and format(png) that you want to convert it to.

+## Future Posts for local viewing
+When trying to look at a recioe to be posted in the future, stop localhost serve, re-serve jekyll with "--future" proceeding to view.